 Camden Riversharks (Photo credit: Wikipedia)

-About the Camden Riversharks: The Camden Riversharks are entering their 14th season in the Atlantic League of Professional Baseball.
-Since the team’s inception in 2001, the Riversharks have called Campbell’s Field home, located on the Camden Waterfront.
-With sightlines that include the Benjamin Franklin Bridge and the Philadelphia skyline, the views from Campbell’s Field are like few others in professional baseball.
-The team provides a competitive baseball product, while maintaining an affordable family friendly atmosphere.
+The Camden Riversharks are entering their 13th season in the Atlantic League of Professional Baseball.
+Since 2001, the Riversharks have hosted all of their home games at Campbell’s Field, located along the Camden Waterfront.
+The team provides a “Quad-A” baseball product, while maintaining an affordable family friendly atmosphere.